ForgeRock/ds-operator/README.md

 ```

 The field `spec.initializeFromSnapshotName` is optional.
 If present, it is the name of a VolumeSnapshot that will be used
 to initialze the directory PVC claims.
-The special value "latest" will be interprested by the operator as the
+The special value "latest" will be interpreted by the operator as the
 "latest" snapshot that the operator made (assuming automatic snapshots are enabled).

 Notes:

 * If a PVC claim is already provisioned, this setting has no effect.
 This setting only controls
 initialization of *new* PVC claims.
 Said another way, existing data will not be overwritten by the snapshot.
-* Changing this setting after deployment of directory instance does not have any effect.
+* Changing this setting after deployment of a directory instance does not have any effect.
 This
 setting works by updating the volume claim template for the Kubernetes StatefulSet.
 Kubernetes
 does not allow the template to be updated after deployment.